humdrum-tools/humdrum-documentation/guide/ch12/index.md

 Tandem interpretations are commonly used to designate instrument classes and groups, so different configurations of instruments are easily extracted.
-The Brandenburg Concerto shown in Example 12.1 illustrates a number of tandem interpretations related to instrumentation classes and groups.
+The Brandenburg Concerto shown in Example&nbsp;12.1 illustrates a number of tandem interpretations related to instrumentation classes and groups.
 For example, the interpretation `*ICww` identifies woodwind instruments; `*ICbras` identifies brass instruments;